 Immunotherapy will play a huge part in cancer treatment in the future, that we know.
 But to suggest that it’s a cure is probably overstating its current success.
 Neuroendocrine Cancer has not been forgotten – you can read more about Neuroendocrine Cancer and Immunotherapy here.

-I heard the Oncolytic Virus at Uppsala is a cure?
+I heard the Oncolytic Virus at Uppsala is a cure for NETs?

 There is currently no scientific evidence that the Oncolytic Virus (AdVince) can cure humans with Neuroendocrine Cancer.
 So far it has only been proven in destroying neuroendocrine tumours in mice.
 The Oncolytic Viruses developed in Uppsala are now being evaluated in phase I clinical trials for neuroendocrine cancer.
 If you’re not up to speed with this trial, read more here – Oncolytic Virus Uppsala